 Very slender fingers can be challenging for engagement rings, since larger rings could look too bulky or unbalanced against a narrow finger.
 Delicate, smaller stones, however, add femininity to the ring design and are well-suited to slender fingers.
 Wider bands with more details and accents can also be suitable,

 but take care that the ring does not become so heavy that it will easily slide around a narrow finger.
 Proper sizing can ensure the ring fits well and stays in place even on slender fingers.

-Longer stone shapes, such as pear-shaped diamonds, emerald cuts, and marquise (navette) stones can all be amazing choices for slender fingers, complementing the length without adding unwieldy bulk to the ring’s design.
+Longer stone shapes, such as pear-shaped diamonds, oval cuts, emerald cuts, and marquise (navette) stones can all be amazing choices for slender fingers, complementing the length without adding unwieldy bulk to the ring’s design.

 • Best Rings to Suit Small Fingers With Large Knuckles

 Smaller fingers with large knuckles can be difficult to fit with that perfect engagement ring, and a ring could look disproportionate compared to the overall finger size.
 Opt for ring styles that help balance the knuckle size, such as three stone engagement rings.
 Broader stone shapes can also be ideal choices, such as cushion cuts, Asscher diamonds, or larger princess stones.
 A wider band will help balance the overall ring size in comparison to the knuckles, and that gives couples a lot of design choice for detailed rings, such as Victorian engagement rings or Edwardian engagement rings with decadent designs.
 The only ring style to avoid with large knuckles is a very thin, simple ring.
 A thin band or very plain ring could seem too small close to the knuckle, giving it an unbalanced and underwhelming look.

 The Very Best Ring Type of All